 It’s determined by your hair follicles’ sensitivity to DHT, or dihydrotestosterone, an androgen (male sex hormone) that is a byproduct of testosterone.
 The androgen receptor (AR) gene creates the receptor on hair follicles that interact with testosterone and DHT, and if your receptors are sensitive, hair loss can occur.

-The androgen receptor is on the X chromosome, which is what leads many people to incorrectly assume that male pattern baldness comes from the mother’s side of the family.
+The androgen receptor is on the X chromosome, which explains the common myth that male pattern baldness comes from the mother’s side of the family.

 In fact, it can actually come from either side of the family.
-(Quick lesson, in case you snoozed off during your high school biology: A male inherits the X chromosome from his mother and the Y chromosome from his father.)
+(Quick lesson, in case you snoozed off during your high school biology: Most men inherit an X chromosome from their mothers and a Y chromosome from their fathers.)

 The AR gene doesn’t deserve all of the blame, however.